*Note: this post contains affiliate links

 Once a Month Freebies/Reduced Priced Tickets

-These are the deals every visitor and local alike should know about in Portland, to see the city on the cheap when you can!
+These are the deals every visitor (and local) should know about in Portland, to see the city on the cheap when you can!

 Portland Art Museum

-This museum offers free admission to anyone under the age of 17 every day, but for those of us a bit older we can get free admission on the first Thursday of every month from 5:00pm to 8:00pm.
+This Portland Art Museum offers free admission to anyone under the age of 17 every day, but for those of us a bit older we can get free admission on the first Thursday of every month from 5:00pm to 8:00pm.

 Oregon Museum of Science and Industry (OMSI)

-Admission is only $2 on the first Sunday of every month.
+Admission to OMSI is only $2 on the first Sunday of every month.
 Submarine tours and theater and planetarium shows are all reduced in price that day as well.

 Portland Children’s Museum

-The first Friday of every month offers free admission from 4:00pm to 8:00pm at the museum.
+The Portland Children’s Museum offers free admission from 4:00pm to 8:00pm on the first Friday of every month.

-There is $4 admission to the zoo on the second Tuesday of every month.
-Just beware of the $4.00 – $6.40 fee they charge you for parking, and think about taking the TriMet MAX light rail train instead to save money if you’re only traveling by yourself or one other.
+There is $4 admission to the Oregon Zoo on the second Tuesday of every month.
+Just beware of the $4.00 – $6.40 fee they charge you for parking.
+You can take the TriMet MAX light rail train instead to save money.
 Extra bonus – you get $1.50 off your zoo admission price when you show your TriMet ticket.

 Once or Twice a Year Freebies